-All client community members at The University of North Carolina at Greensboro (UNCG) receive their accounts when they initially become official members of the community.
+An account is "expired" when a person loses computing account eligibility (for example, when they are no longer a student or no longer employed).
 When an account is expired, the account is locked and access to most systems on campus is revoked.
-Any email sent to an expired account is bounced and a notice is sent to the sender of the message.
-The bounce message will state that the email address does not exist.
+In terms of email, email sent to an expired account will bounce and a notice will be sent to the sender of the message stating that the email address does not exist.

 Enrolled students at the university are granted accounts during their time of study at UNCG, as long as they comply with university and ITS policies on appropriate use.
 This means:

 - All student accounts remain active for students between semesters and over the summer.

 - All undegraduate student accounts become inactive once a student has not enrolled for two consecutive semesters, providing the student has not been admitted for a current or future semester.